mzomparelli/zVirtualDesktop/README.md

 [Icons.zip](https://github.com/mzomparelli/zVirtualDesktop/blob/master/zVirtualDesktop/Icons.zip?raw=true)

 __Wallpapers:__
-Set a different wallpaper for each desktop.
+-Set a different wallpaper for each desktop
-Specify the style for each (Center, Stretch, or Tile).
+-Specify the style for each (Center, Stretch, or Tile)